Kiuwan logo

 Use the Best Tools to Enhance Developer Security

 DevSecOps requires checking source code for defects and scanning for efficiency, maintainability, portability, reliability, and security.
-A complete vulnerability and analysis tool used by the entire team can enhance communication between the security and development staff.
+A complete vulnerability and analysis tool that the entire team uses can enhance communication between the security and development staff.
 Essential application security tools include static application security testing and software composition analysis (SCA).

-Kiuwan provides a rigorous approach to detecting vulnerabilities throughout the software development supply chain.
-We strive to achieve security compliance in line with industry standards, giving DevOps the ability to seamlessly manage security within the code.
+Kiuwan takes a rigorous approach to detecting vulnerabilities throughout the software development supply chain.
+We strive to achieve security compliance with industry standards, allowing DevOps to manage security seamlessly within the code.

 Contact Kiuwan for more information about SAST, OWASP, and open-source security development.